Brain and Spine Care

 Jo Ann is still recovering, but she has already seen improvements in the months since March.
 Since the surgery, she has only had three or four convulsive seizures.

 She has had several non-convulsive seizures, which can still be detrimental to her health as they are characterized by a brief loss of consciousness.
-However, she has had less of both types of seizures since her procedure.
+However, she has had fewer of both types of seizures since her procedure.

 “I’m still recovering from the surgery.
 Some days are better than others,” she says.
 “The surgery itself I believe was a success, I honestly do.
 Would I recommend for someone to try the surgery?
 Put some thought into it and consider what you’re getting into.”